nikosvontas/operations-dashboard-powerbi/README.md

 # Operations Performance Dashboard – Certification Project

 ## Project Overview
-This dashboard was developed as part of the DavidsonX Power BI certification coursework using Microsoft Power BI.
+This dashboard was developed as part of the DavidsonX Power BI certification coursework at the edx platform using Microsoft Power BI.

 ## Tools Used
 - Microsoft Power BI